 7. During tea time practice drinking your cuppa slowly, feeling into the warmth of the cup, exploring the sensations of touch, smell, taste, sight and sound as you do.

 8. Have planning days or be aware of when you block out time for planning and write all your tasks or plans down so you don’t feel compelled to hold all that information in your mind and be thinking about plans for future.
-Once you have made plans try to let go of how it is going to look and trust it will work out once you get there.

 9. Look up.
 During the day when you feel stressed or anxious look up to the sky and breathe.
 You’ll immediately feel more space.